-During Orientation, all freshmen are provided with mandatory educational sessions regarding Title IX, substance use and abuse, and Webb's safety and emergency protocol.
-Freshman families are also made aware of Webb's safety and emergency protocol at the Parent Orientation session and are provided with a list of emergency numbers they can contact.
+During Orientation, all first-year students are provided with mandatory educational sessions regarding Title IX, substance use and abuse, and Webb's safety and emergency protocol.
+The families of first year students are also made aware of Webb's safety and emergency protocol at the Parent Orientation session and are provided with a list of emergency numbers they can contact.